HeroCollage3.png

 The world would expect women’s power.

-Brains would positively correlate women’s identities with power.
+Our minds would positively correlate women’s identities with power.
 More people would naturally and vigorously reject a world that failed to reflect women’s power.